ESE-Peasy/NarrateMyWay/.github/PULL_REQUEST_TEMPLATE.md

 # Screenshots/GIF (if appropriate)

-It can sometimes be useful to add a screenshot or animated gif to demonstrate new functionality
+It can sometimes be useful to add a screenshot or animated GIF to demonstrate new functionality

 # Checklist